samyuktasreeram/ODT2026-finalproject-samyukta/README.md

 > We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`We are designing this project as if we are a small creative studio making an interactive an experential sensory game for exhibition visitors who are competitive, `
+`We are designing this project as if we are a small creative studio making an interactive and experential sensory game for exhibition visitors who are competitive, `

 ---